 Find a Friend to Kick Your Butt

-Our monthly goals lunch is a safe place where we can discuss what's holding us back and how we can reprioritize our goals.
-It's also a place where others can step in and help remove road blocks.
+This time set aside is a safe place where we can discuss what’s holding us back and how we can reprioritize our goals.
+It’s also a place where others can step in and help remove road blocks.

 You can emulate this practice with your dealer email marketing goals.
 Keep in contact with your coworkers and sales team to remind them of your email initiatives.